opendocsg/opendoc-formsg-faq/AdvancedGuide.md

 ### What is Twilio?

-[Twilio](https://www.twilio.com/) is the paid SMS service that Form uses to send OTP verification SMSes for mobile numbers.
+[Twilio](https://www.twilio.com/) is the paid SMS service that FormSG uses to send OTP verification SMSes for mobile numbers.

 ### When will I need to sign up for Twilio?